The ELP story

 This expert team from many different countries offers an unparalleled blend competency, experience and passion that allows us to provide the highest quality of employee development in today’s marketplace.

-We are currently working with clients from a variety of industry sectors such as Airports, IT, Petroleum, Banking, Telecommunications, Retail Sales in countries like Austria, Spain, Germany, Turkey, USA, UAE, Saudi Arabia and Kuwait.
+We are currently working with clients from a variety of industry sectors such as International Airports, ICT, Petroleum, Banking, Telecommunications and Retail Sales in countries like Austria, Spain, Germany, Turkey, USA, UAE, Saudi Arabia, Qatar and Kuwait.